touki653/php-ftp-wrapper/docs/setup.md

 $fsFactory = new FilesystemFactory($permFactory);

 /**
+ * If your server runs on WINDOWS, you can use a Windows filesystem factory instead */
+$fsFactory = new WindowsFilesystemFactory;

+/**
  * This manager focuses on operations on remote files and directories
  * It needs the FTPWrapper so as to do operations on the serveri
  * It needs the FilesystemFfactory so as to create models */
 $manager = new FTPFilesystemManager($wrapper, $fsFactory);

 /**
  * This is the downloader voter.
 It loads multiple DownloaderVotable class and